Rajpratik71/linux-manPages/sed.md

        sed [OPTION]... {script-only-if-no-other-script} [input-file]...

 DESCRIPTION
        Sed  is  a  stream  editor.
 A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline).
 While in some ways similar to an editor which permits scripted edits (such as ed), sed works by making only one pass over the input(s), and is consequently more efficient.
-But it is sed's ability to filter text in a pipeline which  particularly  distinguishes  it  from  other types of editors.
+But it is sed's ability to filter text in a pipeline which  par‐ ticularly distinguishes it from other types of editors.

        -n, --quiet, --silent